CrispStrobe/dartCSP/readme.md

 ## Testing

-The library includes a comprehensive test suite covering its basic functionality:
+The library includes a comprehensive test suite covering all functionality:

 ```bash
 # Run all tests